Descanonge/filefinder/docs/source/pattern.rst

    Only s, d, f, e, and E format types are supported.

-   Parsing of numbers will fail in some ambiguous (and quite unrealistic) cases that involves alignment padding with numbers or the minus signs.
+   Parsing of numbers will fail in some ambiguous (and quite unrealistic) cases that involve alignment padding with numbers or the minus signs.
 Creating a format object where we can't unambiguously remove the padding character is not allowed and will raise a :class:`~format.DangerousFormatError`.